MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="pointer"></a>  basic_string::pointer

-A type that provides a pointer to a character element in a string or character array.
+Provides a pointer to a character element in a string or character array.

 ```cpp
 typedef typename allocator_type::pointer pointer;